flythereddflagg/flythereddflagg.github.io/python_book/docs/09-Variables-and-Memory.md

 Computers, including those that that run everything from your desktop to your phone to your car, basically only do 3 things:

 1. Store numbers as 1s and 0s in different places
-1. Move those 1s and 0s between the different storage places
+1. Move those 1s and 0s between the different places
 1. Combine those 1s and 0s mathematically (i.e. addition and subtraction)

 Of course, computers can do these things at blinding speeds and can be endlessly combined to do all sorts of complex things but these three basics make up all of computing.
 The programs we have been writing so far do just those things but the details of how this is done is hidden from you but don't be fooled!
 Nothing more than those three things is happening at any time.